 How Much Do I Need To Spend?

 There are several ways to arrive at a reasonable monthly ad budget that you should spend.

 If you're somewhat new with advertising your salon services, the first thing to understand is that the size of your ad budget directly affects results.
 This is because budget equates to the number of leads and brand exposure you can achieve in your local market.
 And larger budgets mean more leads, more brand exposure.

 If you're serious about growing your salon leads this year, you have to spend to grow.
-You cannot shrink your way to growth.
+You cannot shrink your way to growth by cutting back on ad spend.
 Excellent customer service, great reviews, and customer referrals are necessary for growth but will only take you so far.
 With ads, you have unlimited potential.

 Current Sales or Projected Sales Method To Estimate Google Ad Spend

 The first place to determine a Google ad budget is to decide what budget is reasonable for your sales goals.

 Aggressive Growth Ad Budget

 Established companies that are aggressive spend 5% - 10% or more of monthly sales on marketing.
 But the general range for an established business is to allocate 2% - 10% of monthly sales towards marketing and advertising.
 So if you're spending on the lower end of that scale, then growth is not the main priority.
 Instead, you're just maintaining sales to squeeze more cash out of your business versus setting it up for bigger successes in the future.

 Establishing A Budget For Less Established, Newer Salons or Spas